MLRG-CEFET-RJ/Hyper-Opt/README.md

 LAYER3 = Neurons number in the third hidden layer
 LR = learning rate
 BETA = beta parameter to regularization.
 0 to ignore
+The Hyperparameter optimization search is performed by a Random Search algorithm with 3 trails of hyperparameter ** You can change the number of trails in the main function **

 ## Feature Selection
 The method ExtraTreesClassifier is automatically applied to reduce the data dimension.